mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 // Result: total_initial / total_initial = 1.0 (100%) — wrong answer, no diagnostic
 ```

+The three-way split is a **partial** solution to the argument-swapping problem.
+It eliminates
+the most common category of mistakes — passing a delta where an absolute is required — but
+`moisture_loss(total_initial, total_initial)` still compiles because the implicit
+`absolute → delta` conversion (see the [conversion note](#absolute-conversions)) allows
+`total_initial` to satisfy the `delta<kg>` first parameter silently.
+This is not a defect
+in the split; it is a consequence of a deliberate design decision.
+If SG6 decides to require
+an explicit `.delta()` call for that conversion, the subtler mistake would also become a
+compile error.
+Until then, the residual argument-swap risk remains in the domain of naming conventions
+and code review.

 ## Impact on [@P3045R7] {#absolute-impact}

 This is a **breaking change** to the initial proposal: